MA Wildlife Filmmaking

 See our glossary of teaching and learning terms.

-Take a Virtual Tour of the Filmmaking, Animation and Photography facilities and see what's on offer here for you.
+Take a personalised virtual tour of the Filmmaking, Animation and Photography facilities and experience what a typical day could look like here for you.

 With many of our graduates already working in the BBC and in the independent sector in Bristol and beyond, we have established ourselves as part of the production community here in the city.